Urban82/Aes256/README.md

 $ make
 ```

-The library is compiled as static library.
-The test and the utilities
+The library is compiled as shared library, so it can be linked in any
-does not need any linking at runtime.
+project.

 To execute the test, type: